 For accuracy approximately equal to 10 meters (GPS resolution), location can be denoted by a dot or pin on the map.
 With this accuracy, latitude-longitude coordinates and street address can be shown as well.

 For accuracy between 10 and 500 meters (approximately 100 meters), location is generally received through Wi-Fi resolution.
 Location obtained from cellular has an accuracy of around 300 meters.
 In such a case, we recommend that your app show an error radius.
 For apps that show directions where a centering dot is required, such a dot can be shown with an error radius surrounding it.

 If the accuracy returned is greater than 1 kilometer, you are probably receiving location info at IP-level resolution.
 This level of accuracy is often too low to pinpoint a particular spot on a map.
-Your app should refrain from showing any geographic representation of a pin or circle and instead just zoom in to the city level on the map, or to the appropriate area based on the error radius (for example, region level).
+Your app should zoom in to the city level on the map, or to the appropriate area based on the error radius (for example, region level).

 When location accuracy switches from one band of accuracy to another, provide a graceful transition between the different graphical representations.
 This can be done by: